Postdoctoral Researcher, Optical Sensor Development

 As part of this role the researcher will be required to participate in the DCU Research Career Framework.
 This framework is designed to provide significant professional development opportunities to researchers and offer the best opportunities in terms of a wider career path.
 DCU has a strong track record in attracting both Irish and European Union research funding under Horizon 2020 (and all previous Framework Programmes), Marie Curie Actions and Erasmus.
 We offer a dynamic and internationally-focused environment in which to advance your academic career.

-Background & role
+Background & Role Profile

 The post-doctoral researcher will join a multidisciplinary team working on the development of Advanced Environmental Decision Support Systems for Coastal Areas using distributed, autonomous, real-time sensor systems.
 The project’s goal is the development of low cost optical sensing probes for the detection of pollution events in the marine environment.
 The post-doctoral researcher will work closely with the team members in the Water Institute (engineer and environmental scientist) but also with the industrial partner to integrate the data analytics and to validate the decision support tool.
-The postdoctoral researcher will be responsible for the design, development and testing of a new optical head for the low cost sensor and for setting-up a framework for the characterisation of optical components.
+The post-doctoral researcher will be responsible for the design, development and testing of a new optical head for the low cost sensor and for setting-up a framework for the characterization of optical components.